guillermo-orjuela/personal_website_Guillermo/content/authors/admin/_index.md

 title: Guillermo Orjuela Ramirez
 ---

 I am a researcher on innovation and environmental economics.
-I have a Msc in economics, a Msc in Rural Developmet and I am doing my PhD in Economics.
+I hold a Msc in Economics, a Msc in Rural Developmet and I am doing my PhD in Economic Sciences.
 My experience in research and consulting covers science, technology and innovation field, climate change policies and agrifood systems and policy development.
 I am passionate for creating novel ways of applying my knowledge.

 I have been teaching environmental economics, research methods, and economic sciences over 4 years, I love to teach bibliometrics in R.